Dhiraj1020/CPP-OOP-Concepts/copy semantics/README.md

     Data Corruption: Modifying the resource through one object will affect the other object as they share the same resource.
     By defining a copy constructor, you ensure that each object gets its own copy of the resource, preventing these issues.

-+difference between a copy constructor and an assignment operator in C++
++ difference between a copy constructor and an assignment operator in C++

     The copy constructor and the assignment operator both deal with copying objects, but they serve different purposes and are called in different scenarios.
 The copy constructor is used to create a new object as a copy of an existing object.
 It is invoked when a new object is created from an existing one, such as when an object is passed by value to a function or returned from a function by value.

     The assignment operator, on the other hand, is used to copy the contents of one existing object to another existing object.
 It is invoked when you use the = operator to assign one object to another after both objects have already been created.